stut/displayproxy/docs/api.md

 This endpoint accepts raw image data in the request body and will display it on the Inky display.

-- The image data should be in a format that the `PIL.Image` class can read.
+- The image data should be in a format that the pillow `Image.open` function can read, or raw bytes in the pillow RGBA (3x8-bit pixels, true color) or RGBA (4x8-bit pixels, true color with transparency mask) modes of the same resolution as the display.
-- The image will be stretched to fit the Inky display.
-Use the `/info` endpoint to get the display's resolution.
+- The image will be resized to fit the display's resolution.
+Dynamic clients can use the `/info` endpoint to get the display's resolution.
 - The request will not return until the image has been displayed.
 - The response will be a `204` status code if the image was displayed successfully.
-- If the supplied image couuld not be displayed, a `400` status code will be returned.
+- If the supplied image could not be displayed, a `400` status code will be returned.
 - If the image is valid but something else went wrong, a `500` status code will be returned.

 ## `POST /shutdown`

-This endpoint will shut down the server.
-It takes no body and returns a `202 Accepted` status code since the actual shutdown may not happen immediately.
+This endpoint will shut the server down.
+It takes no body and returns a `202 Accepted` status code.
+The actual shutdown may not happen immediately.